 What makes The Compassionate Treatment Centre unique?

-The Compassionate Treatment Centre for Heart Disease is the only unit in the country to treat patients with heart disease based on compassionate grounds using their own stem cells.
+The Compassionate Treatment Centre for Heart Failure is the only unit in the country to treat patients with heart failure based on compassionate grounds using their own stem cells.
 The Compassionate Treatment Centre has been made possible because of the Heart Cells Foundation research programme which has been in place over the last 14 years and the outstanding results achieved.

 Who is suitable for Compassionate Stem Cell Therapy?